-Prerequisites: ENV 115 and CHEM 161

-3 hours lecture, 2-1/2 hours lab
+Prerequisites: ENV 115 and CHEM 161 3 hours lecture, 2 1/2 hours lab 4 credits

-ENV 380 Iunior Seminar
+ENV 380 Junior Seminar

 Designed to give third-year students a chance to reflect upon their reasoning processes and learn how to evaluate critically a number of topics of major environmental concern.
 Methods of critical evaluation are taught as a means of investigating the logic and reasoning behind ideas and concepts.
 Arguments are analyzed for format, logic, justification and persuasiveness.
-All students are expected to take an active part in the discussions, evaluations and debates and give weekly oral and written reports on the topics discussed.
+All students are expected to take an active part in the discussions and evaluations.
+Oral and written reports on specific topics are discussed and team debate as needed.
 The student is also instructed in the use of microcomputers and various software packages for word and data processing (spreadsheet), data management (data bases) and graphical methods.